-Since the algebra is differentially finitely generated and $L$ is constructed, then statement~\ref{constatomic} guaranties that $B$ is locally simple.
-In other words, there is an element $s\in B$ such that $D=B_s$ is simple.
-Since $D$ is a Ritt algebra, then the ring $D\otimes D$ has no nilpotent elements~\cite[lemma~A.16, p.~362]{SW}.
-Let $\frak m$ be a maximal differential ideal in
+Since this algebra is differentially finitely generated and $L$ is constructed, Proposition~\ref{constatomic} guarantees that $B$ is locally simple, that is, for some $s\in B$ the algebra $D=B_s$ is simple.
+Since $D$ is a Ritt algebra, the ring $D\otimes D$ has no nilpotents (see~\cite{SW}, Lemma A.16).
+Let $\frak m$ be a maximal differential ideal of the ring